 The world’s first dedicated taxi rolled out in 1897.
 The Daimler Victoria provided those without vehicles, considered luxury items in that era, a method to go about the town.
 A hundred and sixteen years later, California became the first state to allow ridesharing, a more technologically advanced form of taxi service, to exist in its state.
-Lyft, one of those mobile-based ride booking apps, has grown into a multibillion dollar company thousands of drivers worldwide.
+Lyft, one of those mobile-based ride-booking apps, has grown into a multibillion-dollar company with thousands of drivers worldwide.
 Much like regular automobiles, Lyft drivers are prone to accidents.

-I’m Howard Craig Kornberg, an expert Riverside Lyft accident attorney, and my office litigates for those injured by Lyft drivers, regardless if passenger or another vehicle.
-Proficient in California traffic laws and dedicated to providing car accident victims skilled representation, I’m able to hold drivers of this ride-hailing company accountable for their negligent operation of a motor vehicle.
+I’m Howard Craig Kornberg, an expert Riverside Lyft accident attorney, and my office litigates for those injured by Lyft drivers, regardless if passengers or in another vehicle.
+Proficient in California traffic laws and dedicated to providing car collision victims skilled representation, I’m able to hold drivers of this ride-hailing company accountable for their negligent operation of a motor vehicle.